Nuggets take home 1st NBA title in rugged 94-89 win over Heat | KRDO

 AP National Writer

 DENVER (AP) — Confetti flying in Denver.
-The Nuggets passing around the NBA championship trophy.
+The Nuggets sharing hugs while passing around the NBA championship trophy.

-Those scenes that, for decades, seemed impossible, then more recently started feeling inevitable, finally turned into reality Monday night.
+Those scenes that, for almost a half-century, seemed impossible, then more recently started feeling inevitable, finally turned into reality Monday night.

 The Nuggets outlasted the Miami Heat 94-89 in an ugly, frantic Game 5 that did nothing to derail Nikola Jokic, who bailed out his teammates with 28 points and 16 rebounds on a night when nothing else seemed to work.

-Jokic won the Bill Russell trophy as the NBA Finals MVP — an award that certainly has more meaning to him than the two overall MVPs he won in 2021 and ’22.
+Jokic became the first player in history to lead the league in points (600), rebounds (269) and assists (190) in a single postseason.
+Not surprisingly, he won the Bill Russell trophy as the NBA Finals MVP — an award that certainly has more meaning to him than the two overall MVPs he won in 2021 and ’22 and the one that escaped him this year.

 “We are not in it for ourselves, we are in it for the guy next to us,” Jokic said.
 “And that’s why this (means) even more.”